opendocsg/slw-judgments-backfill/2015_SGCA_44/report.md

 28     Before examining either of the issues set out above (at [25]), we state briefly the applicable

 principles.
-First, at the broadest level of abstraction, the object of an award of damages is to compensate the plaintiff for the damage it has suffered (see the decision of this court in _Chartered Electronics Industries Pte Ltd v Comtech IT Pte Ltd_ [1998] 2 SLR(R) 1010 (“ _Chartered_ ”) at [16]).
+First, at the broadest level of abstraction, the object of an award of damages is to compensate the plaintiff for the damage it has suffered (see the decision of this court in _Chartered Electronics Industries Pte Ltd v Comtech IT Pte Ltd_ <span class="citation">[1998] 2 SLR(R) 1010</span> (“ _Chartered_ ”) at [16]).

-29     Turning more specifically to the issue at hand, we note there is, understandably, no universal rule for the assessment of damages (see the decision of this court in _The “Pioneer Glory”_ [2002] 1 SLR(R) 232 (“ _The Pioneer Glory_ ”) at [47]).
+29     Turning more specifically to the issue at hand, we note there is, understandably, no universal rule for the assessment of damages (see the decision of this court in _The “Pioneer Glory”_ <span class="citation">[2002] 1 SLR(R) 232</span> (“ _The Pioneer Glory_ ”) at [47]).
 The typical approach, however, is to equate the damages with the value of the goods (see _Chartered_ at [18]), _ie_ , Damages = Value of the Goods.
 There may be cases where the plaintiff is also allowed to recover consequential losses such as loss of profits and losses incurred by being deprived of the use of the goods ( _Chartered_ at [19]), _ie_ , Damages = Value of the Goods + Consequential Losses.

 30     How, then, is the value of the goods determined?
 Typically, courts look to the market value (see _Chartered_ at [18]).
 The most commonly cited justification for the market value rule is that it is the best approximate of the loss suffered by the plaintiff who has been deprived of his goods (see _Chartered_ at [18]; Gary Chan Kok Yew and Lee Pey Woan, _The Law of Torts in Singapore_ (Academy Publishing, 2011) (“ _The Law of Torts in Singapore_ ”) at para 11.054; and Harvey McGregor, _McGregor on Damages_ (Sweet & Maxwell, 19th Ed, 2014) (“ _McGregor on Damages_ ”) at para 36-006).
 The market price is typically determined as at the date of conversion (see _The Law of Torts in Singapore_ at para 11.055), or as in the present case, where goods are converted in transit, at the date of expected delivery (see the decision of the Privy Council (on appeal from the Singapore Court of Appeal) in _The “Jag Shakti”_ [1985-1986] SLR(R) 448 at [13]).
 Needless to say, to determine a market value, one must first ascertain if a market exists.
 “Market” has been variously defined, as follows: